markets/maily/README.md

 ## Hooks

-Most of emails need to populate data to consume it and do interesting things.
-Hooks are used to define this data with a little DSL and it allows to use lazy data.
+Most of emails need to populate some data to consume it and do interesting things.
+Hooks are used to define this data with a little DSL.
+Hooks accept "callable" objects to lazy load most expensive data.
 Example:

 ```ruby
 # lib/maily_hooks.rb